Dr. Javier Clavere

 - “Parody and Ironic Ethos in La Pasión según San Marcos by Osvaldo Golijov.”
 Paper presented at the 2008 Annual Meeting of Music Theory South East, University of Greensboro, NC.

 - “The Paradigm Shift Theory, Sacred Signs and Worship Systems.”
 Paper presented at the 32nd Annual Meeting of the Semiotic Society of America, New Orleans, 2007.
 Printed in the 2007 Semiotic Society Proceedings – finalist 2007 Kevelson Young Scholar Award.

 - “Face to Face with Orchestra and Chorus: A Handbook for Choral Conductors, 2nd ed., edited by Don V. Moses, et al.” Review: Music Research Forum, Vol. 20, 2005

-- (Ongoing Research) Educational Semiotics, Musical Semiotics, Pedagogy, Piano Pedagogy, Keyboard Studies, Latin-American Music, Music Technology, and Musical Cross-contextualization.
+- (Ongoing Research) Educational Semiotics, Musical Semiotics, Music Theory and Keyboard Pedagogy, Keyboard Studies, Latin-American Music, Music Technology, Educational Leadership, Composition with technology.

 Javier Clavere, is an award winning performer and scholar that crosses over the worlds of piano performance, music theory, music technology, and sacred music.
 As a polymath his research interests includes musical semiotics, sacred music and signs, popular music and semiotics, and the semiotics of educational processes.
 His research in educational leadership include peace and conflict resolution-transformation through the arts, as well as leadership in systemic change, diversity and inclusion.